The Gig Economy’s Political Reckoning Has Arrived

-The debate has been roiling for years but has come to a head in California, where judges in 2018 established, and lawmakers then codified, a new, broader definition of “employee.”
+Consider California, home to such gig economy giants as Uber, Lyft, DoorDash and Instacart.
+Judges there in 2018 established, and lawmakers then codified, a new, broader definition of “employee.”
 At its heart is what’s called the ABC test.
 Under that three-part standard, workers generally can’t be deemed contractors unless, among other things, the work they’re doing falls outside the “usual course” of their company’s business.

 |California’s ABC test|